DarrenLevine/vscode-auto-debug/README.md

     "type": "auto-debug",
     "request": "launch",
     "map": {
-        // these are defined by you.
-Glob patterns for your active file on the left, launch configuration name on the right "tests/*.py": "Python: Test Folder Debug",
+        "tests/*.py": "Python: Test Folder Debug",
         "*.py": "Python: Current File",
         "*.cpp": "g++.exe - Build and debug active file",